-As a brand marketing event manager, you’ve most likely been bombarded with virtual this and virtual that this year.
-It’s overwhelming when there are so many options for hosting or participating in a virtual experience.
+As a brand marketing event manager, you’ve most likely been bombarded with virtual this and virtual that these past 12-months.

-That’s why we’re taking a deeper dive into understanding the difference between three popular virtual marketing experiences: trade shows, experiences, and events.
+It can get overwhelming, FAST.
+That’s why we’re taking a deeper dive into understanding the difference between three popular virtual marketing happenings: trade shows, experiences, and events.

-Connecting with customers is always top priority in any marketing engagement.
+Connecting with customers is always top priority in any marketing activity.
 Only now, the method is different and we have more options.
-Moving your marketing events into an online platform has proven to have some incredible benefits for both your brand and your customers and prospects.
+Moving your marketing events into an online platform has proven to have some incredible benefits for both your brand and your audience.

-So, let’s take a look at the top three methods of virtual marketing engagement.
+So, let’s take a look at the top three methods of virtual marketing happenings:

 1. Virtual Trade Shows

-Virtual trade shows surged this year due to the global pandemic.
-This was a massive undertaking by show organizers who had to figure out a way to provide exhibitors with a templated online environment.
-Granted, it’s not perfect and there are still a lot of kinks to work out, but it’s certainly a step in the right direction — and a welcome addition for trade show marketing events in the future.
+Virtual trade shows surged this past year due to the global pandemic.
+This was a massive undertaking by show organizers who had to figure out a way to provide exhibitors with templated online environments.
+Granted, it’s wasn't perfect and there are still a lot of kinks to work out, it was certainly a step in the right direction — and a welcome addition for trade show marketing events in the future.

 The experience of exhibiting at a digital trade show varies tremendously depending on the show organizer’s platform.
 Some are not focused on the trade show component at all.
 Rather, they are focused on conference content.